jrk101/rust-learning/README.md

-# Rust Learning Journey
+# Rust Learning 🦀

-## Day 1
-- Created first Cargo project
-- Compiled Hello World

-## Day 2
-- Read input using stdin()
+This repository contains the Rust code I write while learning and practicing the Rust programming language.

+## What is in this repo
+- Practice exercises
-- Built a guessing game in Rust
+- Small Rust programs
+- Solutions from coding practice platforms

-## Day 3
+## Purpose
-- Learned constants using const and shadowing with let.
-- Used tuples to store mixed types and arrays to store values of the same type.
+To track my Rust learning progress and improve my understanding of Rust concepts.